Skip to main content

 Explore the jungle

 Exotic and mysterious.
 Lush and green.
 The Asian Forest Sanctuary immerses you in a five-acre, eight-habitat oasis of waterfalls, streams and bamboo forest.
 Animals rotate around the habitats to experience new sights and smells.
+From tigers to tapirs to keeper talks, there’s always something magical to discover.

 Discover The Forest